pranavkhaspa/guess_number/README.md

 ## 🤝 Contributions

-Want to improve the game?
+Want to enhance the game?
 Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
+Fork this repository, implement your changes, and submit a pull request.
+Let’s build something awesome together! 🚀

 ---

 ## 📜 License

-Feel free to use, modify, and share it!
+This project is open-source!
+Feel free to use, modify, and share it.
+Your creativity is the limit! 🎉

 ---

 ### 🎮 Ready to Play?

-Clone the repo and start guessing your way to victory! 🔥
+Clone the repository and start guessing your way to victory! 🔥
+Or simply visit the game online: [Play Now](https://khaspa.w3spaces.com/)